The Business of IT Blog

 Daryl Plummer, a Gartner fellow, summed up this shift well by explaining, “[t]echnology is changing the notion of what it means to be human.
 As workers and citizens see technology as an enhancement of their abilities, the human condition changes as well.
 CIOs in end-user organi[z]ations must understand the effects of the change and reset expectations for what technology means.”

-Expanding BYOD Policies
+Expanding BYOD policies

 Over the last decade, companies have had to create BYOD policies in response to workplace trends and the consumerization of IT.
 The concept of BYOD emerged as a result of the rise of employees using personal devices to connect to organizational networks and systems.
 Devices covered by these policies include smartphones, personal computers, tablets, and USB drives.